flamedfury/flamedfury.com/src/gameshelf.md

 ### Playing
 Games that I'm currently playing:
+- Marvel's Guardians of the Galaxy
-- World of Warcraft: Shadowlands, Patch 9.2
+- World of Warcraft: Shadowlands, taking a break waiting for Season 4

 ### Standbys
 Games that I have installed and like to play when I'm not raiding: